erictoledoalvim/python/README.md

-# Welcome Internet!
+# Greetings and welcome Internet!
-This folder contains codes I've bem writing to get more xp.
+This folder contains all types of codes I've bem writing to get more xp.

 ## Files:
 btc.py: code to track btc by binance info;